jonhjelm/docs-and-training/README.md

     how to set up a Singularity image for this kind of communication.

   * [Debugging HPC applications](service_implementation/basics_hpc_logs.md):
-    Debugging HPC applications in CloudFlow can be difficult due to many layers of abstraction between the running application and the user.
+    Debugging HPC applications in SemWES can be difficult due to many layers of abstraction between the running application and the user.
 This article gives some hints on debugging and loggin.